 - 6.3.3.5 The leech shall not deviate more than +20/-5 mm from a straight line between the intersection of the leech and the lower edge of the top batten pocket and the clew point.
 Sails presented for first measurement after 1 March 2005 shall comply with this rule. - 6.3.3.6 The following are permitted: stitching, glues, bolt ropes, tabling, 2 batten pockets, batten pocket elastic, batten pocket patches, flutter patches, one trapezoidal window, sail maker label, sail button(s), tell tales.
-Further to CR 1.2 and 6.1.2, the following are prohibited: carbon fibres, titanium - 6.3.3.7 Primary reinforcements shall be made of woven ply of any thickness.
-The ply fibres shall be made of polyester or cotton. - 6.3.3.8 Secondary reinforcements shall be made from the same woven ply as the body of the sail, with the exception that batten pocket patches and flutter patches may be made from a woven cotton or polyester ply, thinner than that of the body of the sail.
+Further to CR 1.2 and 6.1.2, the following are prohibited: carbon fibres, titanium. - 6.3.3.7 Primary reinforcements shall be made of woven ply of any thickness.
+The ply fibres shall be made of polyester or cotton. - 6.3.3.8 Secondary reinforcements shall be made from the same woven ply as the body of the sail, with the exception that batten pocket patches and flutter patchesmay bemade from a woven cotton or polyester ply, thinner than that of the body of the sail.
 Edges of secondary reinforcements shall be fixed by a maximum of two lines of stitches or bonding agents.
-Parallel or nearly parallel lines of stitching or bonding agent used elsewhere in the secondary reinforcement shall be more than 40 mm apart.
-If two rows of closely positioned stitching are used to fix the edge of the secondary reinforcement then any inner lines of parallel stitching shall be more than 40 mm distant from the inner line of edge stitching. - 6.3.3.9 Tabling shall be either by folds of the body of the sail, or of separate polyester or cotton material not thinner than the body of the sail. - 6.3.3.10 Each batten pocket patch shall consist of two layers of white material.
+Parallel or nearly parallel lines of stitching or bonding agent used elsewhere in the secondary reinforcement shall bemore than 40mm apart.
+If two rows of closely positioned stitching are used to fix the edge of the secondary reinforcement then any inner lines of parallel stitching. - 6.3.3.9 Tabling shall be either by folds of the body of the sail, or of separate polyester or cotton material not thinner than the body of the sail. - 6.3.3.10 Each batten pocket patch shall consist of two circular layers of white ply.
 Ply different to the ply of the body of the sail may be used.
-Sails first presented for measurement after 1 May 2015 shall comply with this rule. - 6.3.3.11 Wire or elastic cord shall not be used in the sail.
+Sails first presented for certification after 1 May 2015 shall comply with this rule.
+Sails presented for certification after 1 April 2020 shall comply with circular layers. - 6.3.3.11 Wire or elastic cord shall not be used in the sail.
 Any bolt rope or tabling used to strengthen the luff or head of the sail shall be fastened to the sail throughout its entire length.
 If a bolt rope is enclosed in the tabling, it shall be sewn to the sail by visible stitches at those corners of the sail to which the rope extends.
-No bolt rope is permitted in the leech or foot. - 6.3.3.12 There shall be 8 eyelets in the foot of the sail, including those at the tack and clew.
+No bolt rope is permitted in the leech or foot.

+6.3.3.12 There shall be 8 eyelets in the foot of the sail, including those at the tack and clew.
 There shall be 8 eyelets in the luff of the sail, including those at the throat and tack.
 (See also CR 6.4 for spacing between eyelets in luff and foot.)